ovaxio/orange/Readme.md

   var slideshow_container = document.querySelector('.orange');
   var slideshow = new Slideshow(slideshow_container);

+  // If you want to remove touch events support slideshow.setTouchable(false) // Default is true when instance is created

   // If you want automatic slide events slideshow.start(4000); // 4s time out for each slide